kragen/dercuano/intro.md

 By and large, I appreciate these values, and I would like to do work that practices them.
 Sometimes, in the past, I have.
-Dercuano is not that work.
+Dercuano is not such a work.
 It is full of cases where I rediscovered known ideas (sometimes incorrectly) and cases where I think something is true, due to other people’s previous work, but I don’t remember who demonstrated it, or in many cases, precisely what they demonstrated.
 In many cases